ironcore-dev/ceph-provider/docs/proposal/01-storage-encryption.md

 - In order to meet compliance requirements of businesses to store data encrypted in the cloud.

 ### Goals
+- User should be able to create encrypted volumes (Link to API team proposal)
 - To offer Encryption feature to the block device (RBD image) that CEPH exposes
-- User
-- Way to provide user defined keys.

 ### Non-Goals
-- Encryption for whole pool of volumes in ceph or just one volume at a time ??
-- OSD level encryption is also supported
+- No OSD level encryption is supported
+- Object storage encryption (TDB?)

 ### Details
-As of now two level encryption is supported by Ceph
+As of now two types of encryption is supported by Ceph:
-- OSD
+- OSD Level
-- RBD which disk level
+- Block device Level
+  - Currently when `volume` is created corresponding `PVC` is also created with reference to `storageclass`.
+    However, With `Encryption` enabled `Volume` there will be a new storageclass named `encrypted-ceph` will be created which will be referenced while creating encrypted PVCs with user provided passphrase.
+  - To use different passphrase you need to have different storage classes and point to a different K8s secrets csi.storage.k8s.io/node-stage-secret-name and      csi.storage.k8s.io/provisioner-secret-name which carry new passphrase value for encryptionPassphrase key in these secrets

 ## Proposal

-- Encrypted storage class will be created by additional parameters as below.
+- Encrypted storage class will be created with additional parameters as below.

 ```
 apiVersion: storage.k8s.io/v1